deltachat/deltachat-pages/fr/help.md

   tant que vous ne leur écrivez pas directement ou n'écrivez pas dans un groupe dont ils font aussi partie.

+### How can I delete my account?

+As you use an e-mail account for Delta Chat, how you can delete your account depends on your e-mail provider.
+We don't have any control over your e-mail account, so unfortunately we can't help you with that.

+If you want to keep the account, but uninstall Delta Chat, it is recommended to leave any group chat before uninstalling Delta Chat.

 ## Groupes

 ### Création d'un groupe